Cost of Living Crisis

 - See if you’re eligible for the Warm Home Discount for money off your electricity bill

-- Ensure you get your Winter Fuel Payment if you were born before 25 September 1958, to help pay your heating bills
+- You could get a Winter Fuel Payment if you were born before 22 September 1959, to help pay your heating bills

 - Remember you could claim the Cold Weather Payment if you get certain support and the average temperature is recorded as forecast to be zero degrees Celsius or below for seven days in a row (applies from 1st November to 31st March)